 Best Matte: VDL Perfect Lasting Foundation

-I don’t normally lean towards foundations labeled matte coverage, which is why I think this brand should rename their formula “perfect porcelain coverage”.
+According to Henney, anything matte is definitely going to help when it comes to warding off sweat in the summer.
+I don’t normally lean towards foundations labeled matte coverage, which is why I think this brand should rename their formula “perfect porcelain coverage."
 Made in Korea, this is one of my new ride-or-die favorites, and from any beauty provenance (not just those starting with a “K”).

 Best Full Coverage: Oxygenetix Oxygenating Foundation